Find answers to FAQs for employees related to Camosun College & COVID-19. We will update these FAQs as new information becomes available.

 What happens if I miss work due to illness?

-Please contact your workplace leader immediately if you are absent due to illness and follow your normal sick leave protocol as per your collective agreement/terms and conditions of employment or employment contract, which may include the requirement for a medical note for absences of five days or more.
+- Please contact your workplace leader immediately if you are absent due to illness and follow your normal sick leave protocol as per your collective agreement/terms and conditions of employment or employment contract, which may include the requirement for a medical note for absences of five days or more.